West Sussex County Council Logo and link to the website

 If you receive an unexpected letter, phone call, email or visit, be cautious, it could be a scam!

-Scam attempts typically start with someone making contact ‘out of the blue’
+Scam attempts typically start with someone making contact ‘out of the blue’.

-Their aim is to catch you ‘off guard’, to win your trust, and to take your money
+The fraudsters can be extremely convincing, their aim is to catch you ‘off guard’, to win your trust, and to take your money.

 If your instincts tell you that you may be being targeted by a fraudster don’t disclose any information or take any action until you have spoken to a trusted friend or relative or obtained advice from the Citizens Advice consumer helpline on 03454 04 05 06.